whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 Growing up in an unhealthy culture made it hard for me to find these three core spiritual practices.
 I didn't grow up practicing gratitude as a way of life or receiving the gifts of the Earth, and I didn't grow up practicing deep awareness so that I could see all the gifts I had been receiving without even noticing it.
 I didn't grow up learning to feel equally grateful for the gifts of nonhumans and humans, and feeling an equally strong desire to give back.

 But I have good news: all these perspectives can be practiced.
 And it turns out, cultivating deep awareness doesn't just help people relate to nonhumans better -- awareness helps people relate to each other better, too.

-### Gracious Receiving: Choose Leaders that Actually Serve the People

-Stories of selfish rulers contrast vividly with countless stories of generous servant-leaders of healthy cultures.
-What is it about healthy cultures that allows them to have selfless, generous servant-leaders?

-Do they just vote every few years and complain about politicians between elections?
-Do they believe that "god" chose their leader, and despite the endless corruption, do they have "faith" that "god's will" is being carried out?
-Or is there a responsibility people could take to ensure that only the most selfless people become leaders?

-Can you imagine having leaders who were so humble that they would never campaigned for office?
-How would they even become leaders then?

-Martín Prechtel described how Tzutujil Mayan leaders gave away their wealth each time they reached a new level of leadership, putting them on the same level as everyone else -- and these leaders were expected to _never campaign for office_.
-Likewise, traditional Cheyenne warriors were trained from childhood never to brag about their moments of bravery, instead trusting that other warriors would tell their stories on their behalf.

-It turns out, it's everyone's responsibility to notice people's good deeds and retell their stories so that people's reputation can grow without any campaigning or bragging.

-If you want to be able to live in a healthy culture, with leaders who serve the people instead of selfishly serving themselves, _notice other people's good deeds and tell their stories_.
-This is based on that first core spiritual practice of practical, aware gratitude for the gifts of others.
-Each good deed is a gift, and one way to receive that gift graciously is to tell the story so that others know.

-When you notice someone who consistently tells the truth even when they could get away with lying, let the person know that you see them, and when appropriate, tell the stories to other people.
-When someone keeps a promise even when they really don't feel like it, tell the story.
-When someone consistently shows up to meetings early and well-prepared and helps the group make good decisions, tell those stories.
-When someone is a source of calm and good humor in difficult moments, or gives generously when they think no one's looking -- _tell those stories_ so that the person's reputation grows.

-This is how a group can select the most humble, generous, honest, and capable leaders, including people who would never campaign for a leadership role.
-When everyone in a culture practices noticing good deeds and retelling the stories, the reputations of the best leaders grow naturally.
-When it's time to pick a leader, the people will know who it should be.

-Given that some healthy cultures have had many tens of thousands of people, and spanned up to 40,000 sq. miles or more, this practice doesn't just work at the village level, but can help nations of any size choose the best people at each level of leadership.

-I love telling stories of others' good deeds -- it's fun!
-Who doesn't like telling and hearing good news?
-Who doesn't like encouraging and rewarding good behavior?
-Every retelling is a little celebration.

-One Nootka storyteller described the importance of "the mirror in the eyes of the people you love."
-When someone feels unseen and unappreciated, it can be discouraging.
-When people know that their neighbors and coworkers see them and feel grateful for their good deeds, they're likely to do more good deeds in the future.
-It simply feels good to give to grateful people.

-This is the power of that practical, aware gratitude to encourage more good behavior in the world, and every single person has this power.
-What good deeds have you witnessed recently?
-And to whom could you share these happy stories?

 ### Sacred Responsibilities